-For Syndicate 1969 ASML assesses the syndicate's capital requirements through a rigorous process of risk identification and quantification using an internal capital model at a 1:200 year confidence level.
+For syndicate 1969 ASML assesses the capital requirements through a rigorous process of risk identification and quantification using an internal capital model at a 1:200 year confidence level.
 The model is based on Solvency II regulatory requirements and has been approved by Lloyd's.
-The ultimate SCR is subject to an uplift determined by Lloyd's based on their assessment of the economic capital requirements for the Lloyd's market in total.
+The ultimate Solvency Capital Requirement ("SCR") is subject to an uplift determined by Lloyd's based on its assessment of the economic capital requirements for the Lloyd's market in total.
 The SCR together with the Lloyds' uplift is referred to as the Economic Capital Assessment ("ECA").
-Syndicate 1969's capital assessment includes its retained share of the ibott Rover portfolio.
-In the first two years of operation of Syndicate 1971, the capital has been set by Lloyd's using a combination of market benchmarks and the syndicate's own business plan.
-The ECA for the 2019 underwriting year was set at 77% of capacity and for the 2020 underwriting year is 52% of capacity.
+Syndicate 1969's capital assessment includes its retained share of the Property Treaty portfolio.
+In the first two years of operation of Syndicate 6133, the capital has been set by Lloyd's using a combination of market benchmarks and the syndicate's own business plan.
+The ECA for the 2019 underwriting year was set at 141% of capacity and for the 2020 underwriting year is 118% of capacity based on their requirements for new syndicates.
+From 2021 Lloyd's will have more regard to the output of our own internal models.